kaisermann/visc/README.md

 // Gets the number of event binded ViSC instances Visc.getNumberOfInstances();

-/*
- * Checks if a node or collection of nodes is visible on the viewport (boolean)
+// Checks if a node or collection of nodes is visible on the viewport (boolean)
- * minValue: how much of each node must be visible to return true (0 to 1) *
+// minValue: how much of each node must be visible to return true (0 to 1) Visc.isVisible(nodeOrCollection, minValue)
- * Obs: In case of a collection, all its nodes must be visible to return true */
-Visc.isVisible(nodeOrCollection, minValue)

-/*
- * Checks if a node or a collection of nodes is positioned on the screen (independent of its width and height) *
+// Checks if a node or a collection of nodes is positioned on the screen
+// (independent of its width and height) Visc.isOnScreen(nodeOrCollection)

+// Obs:
- * Obs: In case of a collection, all its nodes must be visible to return true */
+// For 'isOnScreen' and 'isVisible', in case of a collection,
+// all the nodes must be visible to return true
-Visc.isOnScreen(nodeOrCollection)
 ````

 ## Compatibility